antoan-a-ignatov/devsecops-k3s-demo/README.md

 kubectl get ingress
 ```

-Find your K3s node's IP with `kubectl get nodes -o wide` and open it in a browser.
+Find K3s node's IP with `kubectl get nodes -o wide` and open it in a browser.

 ## Secrets